 On 10/09/2018 GREGORY RANDOLPH filed a Personal Injury - Other Personal Injury lawsuit against CAPITAL ONE AUTO FINANCE.
 This case was filed in Los Angeles County Superior Courts, Spring Street Courthouse located in Los Angeles, California.
 The Judge overseeing this case is JON R. TAKASUGI.
-The case status is Pending - Other Pending.
+The case status is Other.

 JON R. TAKASUGI

 11/4/2020: Notice of Ruling - Notice of Ruling

 12/8/2020: Stipulation and Order (name extension) - Stipulation and Order to Continue Trial and Related Dates and [Proposed] Order

 10/20/2020: Opposition (name extension) - Opposition to Motion for Leave to File Second Amended Complaint

 7/30/2020: Declaration (name extension) - Declaration Declaration of Nicholas Dahl ISO Plaintiff's Motion for Leave to Amend

 7/30/2020: Motion for Leave to Amend (name extension) - Motion for Leave to Amend Motion for Leave to Amend First Amended Complaint